 Here are a few tour options to help you start planning your Swiss adventure, or search all tours in Switzerland now.

-The Locarno and Lake Maggiore bike tour takes travelers on daily loop rides from a single hotel and through the “Swiss Riviera” along the Italian border.
+The Ascona and Lake Maggiore tour takes travelers on daily loop rides from a single hotel and through the “Swiss Riviera” along the Italian border.
 Palm trees and endless mountainside vineyards set the Italian-speaking Ticino region distinctly apart from the French- and German-speaking areas.

 Cyclists who do want a true challenge should consider the Tour of Mont Blanc, a mountain bike tour that travels a loop around the full 165-mile (265-km) base of the massive mountain, passing through three countries.